kinoute/til/unix/get-a-cheatsheet-for-every-unix-command-from-terminal.md

-# Get a cheatsheet for eveany UNIX command from terminal
+# Get a cheatsheet for every UNIX command from terminal

 `man` can be useful when you want to learn more about a UNIX command.
 You can see all the different arguments and options available.